-Survivor pension: 50% of the deceased's pension is paid to the widow(er).
+Survivor pension: 50% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).

-Orphan's pension: 25% of the deceased's pension is paid to each eligible orphan; 40% to each full orphan.
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each eligible orphan; 40% to each full orphan.